-Our lease currently expires on December 31, 2024.
+Our lease currently expires on December 31, 2034, though it can be cancelled prior to its expiration on terms specified in the lease.
 The lease was entered into in 2011 and has been extended several times, although there is no certainty that this will continue to be the case.
-The lease is secured by our interests under such lease, consisting of certain collateral (as defined and described in a security agreement), and is subordinate to both our 8.25% Senior Secured Notes due 2028 and Revolving Credit Facility due 2026.
+The lease is secured by our interests under such lease, consisting of certain collateral (as defined and described in a security agreement), and is subordinate to both our 8.25% Senior Secured Notes due 2028 and Revolving Credit Facility.
 We own the personal property, including slot machines.
-The landlord currently has an option to purchase our leasehold interest and operating assets of the Grand Lodge Casino at a defined price based partially on earnings.
+The landlord currently has both an option to terminate the lease early with six months' notice in the event of a significant renovation, and to purchase our leasehold interest and operating assets of the Grand Lodge Casino at a defined price based partially on earnings.